-Reichardt says that she really likes the works of Richmond filmmaker Rick Alverson, whom she's met.
-While Alverson's films can be more antagonistic in their confounding of viewers' expectations, like hers they unfold with glacial pacing and intense focus on character.
-I ask her if she thinks there might ever be a return movement to the kind of auteur cinema that marked the early- to mid-'70s.
+Reichardt says that she really likes the works of Richmond filmmaker Rick Alverson, whom she's met before.
+While Alverson's films can be more antagonistic in their confounding of viewers' expectations, like hers they can unfold with glacial pacing and intense focus on characters' emotional lives.
+Does she think there might ever be a return movement to the kind of auteur cinema that marked the early- to mid-'70s?

 "In fairness, those films of the new Hollywood, that was no scene for women.
 I would never have been allowed to make movies," she says.
 "But yeah, I don't see things going in that direction.
 All films are really expensive.
 Even if you can make one for a million dollars, it's still a million dollars.
 Unless you're making films about people walking in the forest every time, you need a budget to do anything.
 Demand is for broader content, not more specific content."

 There was a 10-year break between Reichardt's debut film and her acclaimed follow-up, "Old Joy," and she's noted in interviews that the reason was her disillusionment with the male-dominated system.
 So has she seen anything change for female directors in the current Hollywood climate?